Highlights Of The Program

 • Selecting the correct filters for RO pre-treatment using advanced particle distribution analysis

-• Optimising delta P to improve membrane protection while reducing energy and chemical usage
+• Optimising delta-P to improve membrane protection while reducing energy and chemical usage

 • Demonstrating ROI benefits through enhanced filtration strategies and operational efficiencies